apache/pekko-grpc/docs/src/main/paradox/server/reflection.md

 ## Providing

-The generated service handler includes a convenience method to create an Akka HTTP handler with your service together with Server Reflection:
+The generated service handler includes a convenience method to create a Pekko HTTP handler with your service together with Server Reflection:

 Scala